sammyd/iOS8-day-by-day-book/manuscript/05-tableview-cell-height.md

 {width=10%,float=left}
 ![](images/05/thumbnail.png)

-In iOS7 developers were introduced to the concept of dynamic type - which allows the user to change the font size used within apps, via the settings panel.
+In iOS 7 developers were introduced to the concept of dynamic type - which allows the user to change the font size used within apps, via the settings panel.
 This is really powerful, and can drastically improve the user experience for users with varying qualities of eye-sight.